How do I import from EndNote?

-- Now, go to the File menu > Export.
+- Go to the File menu → Export.
 A dialog box will pop up asking you where to save the export file.

-- Select “Text File (*.txt)” in the “Save as type” dropbox.
-Select “RefMan (RIS) Export” in the “Output style” dropbox.
-If you wanted to export a subset of your library and had selected items to export, check the “Export Selected References” box.
+- If you only want to export a subset of your library, check the “Export Selected References” box.
 Otherwise, make sure it is unchecked.

 - Click “Save”.

-In Zotero, go to the Gear menu and select “Import…” A dialog box will appear asking you to select the file to import.
-Navigate to the location where you exported your EndNote library (if you followed the above instructions, this should be My Documents\endnote.Data) and select the RIS file.
-Note that the actual file extension may be ”.txt” instead of ”.ris”.
+In Zotero, click “Import…” in the “File” menu.
+A dialog box will appear asking you to select the file to import.
+Navigate to the location where you exported your EndNote library (if you followed the above instructions, this should be My Documents\endnote.Data) and select the XML file.
 Click Open.

 The EndNote library will be imported into a separate collection.
-You may remove the collection (right-click > Remove Collection…) without deleting the imported references (they will be moved to the root of your library).
+You may remove the collection (right-click → Delete Collection…) without deleting the imported references (they will remain in the root of your library).